jjvanzon/JJs-Reference-Architecture/aspects.md

 Entity status management (or 'object status management') is the recording of whether an entity is new, dirty, clean or deleted.
 Also it is recording if individual properties are dirty or clean.
 Currently entity status management is done explicitly by using an EntityStatusManager class, that is simply a wrapper for some dictionaries and HashSets that store this information.
 Then EntityStatusManager is then passed around the [presentation](layers.md#presentation-layer) and business layer for a particular functional domain.

-There is are reusable EntityStatusManager classes in Framework.Business, but you are probably better off custom programming one for every functional domain that needs it.
+There is are reusable EntityStatusManager classes in `JJ.Framework.Business`, but you are probably better off custom programming one for every functional domain that needs it.
 That custom-programmed class can then be more specific about exactly which entities and properties get status flagging instead of leaving it up to the entity status writers to guess what entity status reporting is needed and entity status readers to guess of what entities and properties it can expect status to be properly supplied.
 With a specifically programmed EntityStatusManager you could make members like IsNew(Order) and NameIsDirty(Customer), to be way more specific about what entity status management you need.

 <h3>Alternatives</h3>

 The consequence of explicit entity status management through the EntityStatusManager class is that if you forget to call it, the entity status may not be correctly reflected by the EntityStatusManager.
 An alternative is to leave entity status management up to an ORM or other persistence technology.
 Not all persistence technologies provide this information.
-To consistently have entity status management through IContext across all platforms, Framework.Persistence should offer its own alternative to entity status management for persistence technologies that do not provide it.
+To consistently have entity status management through IContext across all platforms, `JJ.Framework.Data` should offer its own alternative to entity status management for persistence technologies that do not provide it.
 This is a difficult task and a project on its own.
-To lay the responsibility over entity status management at the Persistence side, it would make Framework.Persistence much more complicated, and would require at least a form of property interception to respond to property changes to record IsDirty status for properties.
-Complicating Framework.Persistence also harms the more or less impartial nature of it, since it should be an interface onto other persistence technologies, rather than a replacement of it.
+To lay the responsibility over entity status management at the Persistence side, it would make `JJ.Framework.Data` much more complicated, and would require at least a form of property interception to respond to property changes to record IsDirty status for properties.
+Complicating `JJ.Framework.Data` also harms the more or less impartial nature of it, since it should be an interface onto other persistence technologies, rather than a replacement of it.

 This is why the explicit status management solution won over the entity status management in the persistence framework.